HyungkyuKimDev/Chat_Assistant/README.md

 ## Features

-1. <b>Wake Chat Assistant</b> : If you call "Robot" within 2 secs, then It works using.
+1. <b>Wake Chat Assistant</b> : If you call "Hey" within 2 secs, then It works using.
     - Execute
         ```python
       robot = Robot()